 - Check if the nozzle on the lance is blocked, you could also try a new lance nozzle.

-- Wrong mains voltage – check the mains voltage corresponds to the specification of the machine.
+- Is your mains voltage different from that of the appliance?
+Check the mains voltage corresponds to the specification of the machine.

 - A simple one, is the plug connected?
 Sounds daft we know but some may forget to plug in the machine or even turn it on.